platy/node-bacnet/README.md

 Another option is that we find a way to get segmentation support, such as by merging this branch - https://svn.code.sf.net/p/bacnet/code/branches/jbennet/bacnet-stack-0-5-7/

+### Limited concurrent confirmed requests (Wago)

+I noticed that to my Wago controller I only get replies for the first 16 concurrent confirmed requests - it looks like the restriction is on the Wago side rather than in this client - but I can't yet be sure.